commonsharp/SurvivalProject-Server/README.md

 # Bugs in the client
 There are some visual bugs in the client that the server cannot fix.
 To fix them, close the game and run the game again.
 * When you use a ranged attack, the projectile is invisible.
+May happen after an infinity symbol mode game.

 # Game modes there aren't working yet
 - [ ] Infinity survival mode